 We look forward to welcoming you along with our fantastic conservation crew very soon.

-During April to June 2023 we have the following conservation volunteering task days on offer that are suitable for new volunteers to consider.
-However, please note that in July we carry out further balsam and ragwort pulling task sessions which are ideal for new volunteers to try.
+During October to December 2023 we have the following conservation volunteering task days on offer that are suitable for new volunteers to consider.

 |Scheduled task dates||Countryside site location||Practical conservation volunteering activity|